mehmetalici/problems-vs-algorithms/README.md

 Additionally, a `HTTPRequestHandler` class was preferred over pure Python strings to represent handlers to emulate real-world scenarios.
 According to that, the implemented class' representation, i.e `__repr__` method, returns the string of the handler.

+#### Space Complexity Analysis
+Similar to Problem 5, we introduce a Trie that scales linearly to the input paths in space.
+Moreover, `lookup` operation, which returns the desired node's handler, is O(1) in space.
+Overall space complexity is, therefore, O(n), where n is the product of the average word length and total word count.

 ## Acknowledgements
 The project is developed as a part of the Data Structures & Algorithms course offered by Udacity.